digital-porous-media/dpm_docs/docs/upload_data.md

 ![Upload Step 10](images/upload_step10.png)

 You can expect to hear back from our curation team within one week.
 If clarification or additional information is needed for your dataset, you will be contacted via email.

-## Uploading Large Files

-We are currently in progress of adopting two different transfer options: Globus, and Cyberduck.
-Once those systems are tested and fully functional, the instructions here will be updated.

 ## Curate Your Dataset